XingFramework/xing-book/tutorial/projects/a_readable_get_resource.md

 ## Serializer

-Serializers are the "views" of a Xing project.
+Serializers are the "views" of the Rails half of a Xing project.
 When producing a readable Xing resource, almost all of the work is done by the Serializer.
 If there's any interesting logic to be performed, say to transform the database records into a presentable format, or to perform any computations to add the results to the JSON resource, it would happen here.

 One of the nice aspects of putting the logic in the Serializer is that Serializers are lightweight and fast Ruby objects that don't depend on much of the Rails stack.
 Unlike Controllers and ActiveRecord models, tests on Serializers run very quickly so when we test Serializers in isolation we can afford to test them in great detail.